HiPerCoRe/KTT/documentation/ktt_api.md

 * `void tuneKernel(const size_t kernelId)`:
 Starts the tuning process for specified kernel.

-* `void runKernel(const size_t kernelId, const std::vector<ParameterValue>& kernelConfiguration)`:
+* `void runKernel(const size_t kernelId, const std::vector<ParameterValue>& kernelConfiguration, const std::vector<ArgumentOutputDescriptor>& outputDescriptors)`:
 Runs specified kernel using provided configuration.
-Kernel output can be retrieved by using tuning manipulator.
+Output arguments can be retrieved by providing output descriptors.
+Each output descriptor contains id of an argument to be retrieved, memory location where data will be written and optionally size of the data if only part of an argument needs to be retrieved.
+Target memory location's size has to be equal or greater than size of retrieved data.
 No result validation is performed.

 Result retrieval methods